pulibrary/command_line_curriculum/login.md

 `pwd` is a shell built-in.
 Because it is a shell built-in, it will take precedence over external programs.
 Notice in the the output above it is mentioned first.

 Shells will search for executable programs in a list of locations called the `PATH`.
-On Linux, the PATH looks something like this:
+On Linux, the PATH output will look something like this:

 ```bash
 /home/<yourusername>/.local/bin:/usr/share/Modules/bin:/usr/local/bin:/usr/local/sb